How Is Amyloidosis Treated?

 Amyloidosis is a rare disease in which an abnormal protein called amyloid builds up in the organs.
 The heart, kidneys, liver, spleen, nervous system, or digestive tract are all organs that may be impacted.
 Amyloidosis may affect only one organ or several.
 It may eventually lead to organ failure.1,2

 There are several types of amyloidosis.
-Some are caused by a genetic mutation and some are caused by an underlying health condition.
+Some are passed down through families (genetic mutation), and others are caused by an underlying health condition.
 Sometimes the cause is unknown.
 The type of amyloidosis you have determines which treatment may be right for you.1

 Types of amyloidosis